LukeG294/Brainly_Extension/README.md

 - Package the extension with ```npm run build```
 ##### - If you run into an error, run ```npm install concurrently``` then complete the previous step again.

--The folder created (dist) can be used by google chrome as the extension's directory.
+-The folder created (dist) can be used by Google Chrome as the extension's directory.

+- Visit chrome://extensions
+- Turn on developer mode in the top right
+- Drag the dist folder into the site